 - Click on the “+” icon next to the “Symbols” section in the Assets panel on the left

-All the symbols in your document will be visible in the Symbols section of the Assets panel, on the left side of the screen.
+All the components in your document will be visible in the Components section of the Assets panel, on the left side of the screen.

 If this panel is not visible, you can display it by clicking on the Assets panel icon at the bottom of the left toolbar.

-To use a symbol, all you have to do is drag it from the Assets panel onto your artboard.
+To use a component, all you have to do is drag it from the Assets panel onto your artboard.
 Or you can copy an existing symbol and paste it into another artboard.

-All the styling changes (position, color, size, shadow, ..) you will make to one instance of a symbol will be automatically replicated to all other instances.
+All the styling changes you will make to a Master Component will be automatically replicated to all other instances.

-If you want to make a change to the style of only one instance of a symbol, without having it replicated to all the existing instances, you need to ungroup that symbol instance.
+If you want to make a change to the style of only one instance of a component, without having it replicated to all the existing instances, you need to ungroup that component instance.

 To do that, select the instance you want to ungroup and use one of the following methods:

-- Right click on the symbol instance and select “Ungroup Symbol”
+- Right click on the symbol instance and select “Ungroup Component”

 - Use the shortcut CMD + Shift +G (Mac) & CTRL + Shift +G (Win)

-If you want to remove a symbol from the Symbols section in Assets panel, right click on it and select “Remove Symbol”.
+If you want to remove a component from the Components section in Assets panel, right click on it and select “Delete”.